-Scooter Insurance
+Compare Scooter Insurance

-• Compare 25+ Scooter insurance quotes
+Compare 25+ scooter insurance quotes

-• 50cc, 125cc, Maxi scooters
+50cc, 125cc, maxi scooters

-• All scooter styles, makes & models
+Most scooter styles, makes & models

-• Every licence type including learners
+Every licence type including learners

 Compare 25+ scooter insurance brokers

-All scooter makes & models
+Most scooter makes & models

-From Aprilia to Vespa, moped to maxi-scoot
+Aprilia to Vespa, moped to maxi-scoot

 One quick form - only takes 5 minutes

-Enter details once for multiple scooter quotes
+Enter details once to compare scooter quotes

-You could find cheaper scooter insurance today
+You could save money on scooter insurance today

-Cheap Scooter Insurance
+Scooter Insurance Comparison

-Compare UK scooter insurance quotes & cover for the best deals.
+Compare UK scooter insurance quotes & cover

 Enter your scooters details just once, plus your personal information and level of cover required.
-You'll then discover cheap quotes from some of the best scooter insurance providers in the UK.
+You'll then discover quotes from some of the best scooter insurance providers in the UK.

 Types of scooter insurance

-TPO Scooter insurance – The minimum legally required level of insurance.
+TPO scooter insurance – The minimum legally required level of insurance.
 Third party only scooter insurance covers third parties for damage and loss that might occur.
 Because this level of cover only insures other people and vehicles, your own scooter isn’t covered if an accident is your fault, or if your scooter is stolen.

-TPFT Scooter insurance – Third party fire and theft scooter insurance again covers third parties, but also provides protection if your scooter is stolen or damaged by fire.
+TPFT scooter insurance – Third party fire and theft scooter insurance again covers third parties, but also provides protection if your scooter is stolen or damaged by fire.

-Fully Comprehensive scooter insurance – The highest level of scooter insurance available.
+Fully comprehensive scooter insurance – The highest level of scooter insurance available.
 Includes everything under TPFT, but also provides cover if you are involved in an accident or damage your scooter and it's your fault.

 Before you buy scooter insurance, it’s important to make sure you are happy with the level of insurance provided.
 Different brokers can have different terms and conditions for their policies.
 Be sure to read through the key features and policy terms before you buy, to ensure the level of cover provided meets your needs.